godot-rust/gdnative-book/src/gdnative/faq/support.md

 Short Answer: Wherever you can get your code (and Godot) to run. :)

-Long Answer: Rust and Godot are natively available for Windows, Linux, Android and iOS export targets.
+Long Answer: Rust and Godot are natively available for Windows, Linux, HTML5, Android and iOS export targets.

-As of writing, WASM targets are a tentatively doable, but it requires additional configuration and is currently not supported out of the box.
-The godot-rust bindings do not officially support this target.
-The progress in this regard can be tracked in [godot-rust/godot-rust#647](https://github.com/godot-rust/godot-rust/issues/647).

 ## Does godot-rust support consoles?